ahm10/impulso/README.md

 - Settings in script: The script reads content files from the adjacent "data" folder.
 So please make sure all content files you want to process are placed in there.
 - Output data: All unique tags with their total occurances have been logged into a CSV file in "op" folder.

+## Article content preprocessing
+This includes-
+1. Cleaning,

+2. Organizing

+3. Breaking it down into sentences.

+- Folder : Medium_data_preprocess
+- Script to run: parse_articles.py
+- Settings in script: The script reads content files from the adjacent "data" folder.
+So please make sure all content files you want to process are placed in there.
+- Output data: All articles with thier UUID and sentences (in list form) have been logged into a CSV file in "op" folder in file name parsed_*...csv
 *P.S.* For environment setup, use the requirements.txt available in given folder.